hojjatjokar/algo-ref/content/getting-started/big-o.md

 Big O Notation is a system to describe and classify solutions according to how time or space growes as input to solution grows.

 Big O Notation invented by Paul Bachmann,[1] Edmund Landau,[2] and others, collectively called Bachmann–Landau notation or asymptotic notation.

+Big O notation characterizes functions according to their growth rates: different functions with the same growth rate may be represented using the same O notation.
+The letter O is used because the growth rate of a function is also referred to as the order of the function.
+A description of a function in terms of big O notation usually only provides an upper bound on the growth rate of the function.

+Associated with big O notation are several related notations, using the symbols o, Ω, ω, and Θ, to describe other kinds of bounds on asymptotic growth rates.

+- Big O: upper bound
+- Big Theta: lower bound
+- Big Omega: both uppper bound and lower bound

 ## Counting operations